Step 1 — Preparing For The Initial Meeting

 Contact an Established D.C.
 Estate Planning Attorney

-Attorney Clifford M. Cohen has practiced law for more than 35 years and is a member of the Trusts and Estates Section of the Montgomery County and D.C.
-Bar Associations.
+Attorney Clifford M. Cohen has practiced law for more than 35 years and is a member of the Maryland Bar Association.
 For assistance with any aspect of estate planning, we invite you to contact our offices for a complimentary consultation.
 We will do everything in our power to help you achieve all of your planning goals.